 Steven gave his life to Christ and began to spend time with better influences, while continuing to share his testimony with his former crew.
 "They noticed the change in me and asked how I did that," Steven remembers.
 "I told them, 'I gave my life to Christ and started reading the scriptures.'
 Many of them ended up giving their lives to Christ too, and now they're preachers on the street."

 Despite his new life, Steven still had nowhere to go when his exit date finally came in late spring 2018, so a friend took him straight to Crossroads Men's Crisis Center.
 Here, Steven found the community he needed to make a healthy transition to life outside of the prison.
 Classes such as Dialectical Behavior Therapy, "helped me straighten out my thinking." he recalls.
 "Before [Crossroads] I had a lot of confusion.
 Now I'm more organized.
 I got control of my anger and learned how to handle conflict with anybody."

 Today, Steven is focused on the future.
-He loves to tinker with bikes and has volunteers to fix those of his friends' that need repairs.
+He loves to tinker with bikes and has volunteered to fix those of his friends' that need repairs.
 He also has several housing options he's working through, and is currently training as an assistant manager at a local drugstore.

 "Without The City Mission, I'd be sleeping on Public Square.
 But now I'm thinking that in five years I'll be starting my own business doing mobile bicycle repairs.
 I have all kinds of ideas and I'm looking forward to what's gonna happen."

 Steven is keeping The City Mission part of his big dreams for the future too.
 "I plan on coming back here and sharing my story with the new guys - how this place changed me and how my thinking is better than it was before.
 I've also made up my mind to be a donor someday.
 Because without this place and those who support it, there'd be so many more sleeping on the streets."